Makeover Documentation

 The four graphic settings Wallpaper, ButtonCursor,

-ToolBarBackground and CoolButton mentioned
+ToolBarBackground and CoolButton mentioned above can use graphics either

-above can use graphics either loaded off the disk, or graphics embedded in the
+loaded off the disk, or graphics embedded in the application.
+If you have

-application.
-If you have a single app project then I recommend embedding
+a single app project then I recommend embedding the graphics - if you have

-the graphics - if you have a Multi-App project, with a large number of your own
+a Multi-App project, with a large number of your own DLL's then I

-this is that you'll have to embed the graphics in each app file where they are
+that you'll have to embed the graphics in each app file where they are

 used.
-For background graphics (especially the wallpaper) this can swell the exe
+For background graphics (especially the wallpaper) this can swell

-Also in some versions of Clarion Cursors have to be embedded, and cannot be written
+is negligible.
+Also in some versions of Clarion Cursors have to be

-off the disk.
+embedded, and cannot be written off the disk.

-When you are wanting to use a graphic file
+When you are wanting to use a graphic file embedded in an app then simply

-embedded in an app then simply use the tilde character (~) in front of the name. e.g.
+use the tilde character (~) in front of the name. e.g.

 ButtonCursor=~Hand.Cur

-To embed the graphic in the app file, go to the Project button, highlight the
+To embed the graphic in the app file, go to the Project button, highlight

+button.
 Type in the name, and path, of the graphic(s) here.

-If you are reading the graphic file
+If you are reading the graphic file off the disk then make sure the

-off the disk then make sure the variable containing the path is set in the Makeover
+variable containing the path is set in the Makeover global extension in

-global extension in the EXE application.
-If this is not set the graphics
+the EXE application.
+If this is not set the graphics will attempt to load

-will attempt to load from the current directory.
-You can also specify a path,
+from the current directory.
+You can also specify a path, as part of the

-as part of the graphic name, in your ini file if you want.
+graphic name, in your ini file if you want.

 Naming the INI File

-You get to name the ini file on the
+You get to name the ini file on the Global extension

-Global extension of the Exe.
-If you omit the path then the INI file is located
+of the Exe.
+If you omit the path then the INI file is located in the Windows directory.
+Sample Style files are

 directory when you install Makeover.